AstrobioMike/NASA-GeneLab-working/Metagenomics/Remove_human_reads_from_raw_data/GL-DPPD-7105-A.md

 # GeneLab removal of human reads from metagenomics datasets

 > **It is NASA's policy that any human reads are to be removed from metagenomics datasets prior to being hosted in [GeneLab's data repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
 As such, all metagenomics datasets are screened against a human reference-genome [kraken2](https://github.com/DerrickWood/kraken2/wiki) database.
-This document holds an overview and some example code of how GeneLab does performs this.**
+This document holds an overview and some example commands of how GeneLab does performs this.**

 ---